tiantiandas/phabricator-generic-oauth2-extension/README.md

 # phabricator-keycloak-extension
 A versatile extension for Phabricator, enabling seamless integration with various OAuth 2.0 identity providers.
 Simplify authentication setup and enhance security with this customizable extension.

-Code is based on https://secure.phabricator.com/T524.
+Code is based on Evan Priestley's comments here: https://secure.phabricator.com/T524.

 ## How to use the extension